 Facebook Post Engagements include the number of likes, reactions, clicks, comments, and shares that your ad or post has received.

-This PPC metric is important to help you determine which specific ad appeals more to your target audience.
+Among PPC metrics type is the Post-Engagement Metric.
+It is important to help you determine which specific ad appeals more to your target audience.
 With this, you can check “Post Comments” or “Post Reactions” on your ad campaign and break down all specific engagement types so you can begin to know or test your ads that speak better towards your audience and find others that need optimizing.

 In a nutshell, there are plenty of new and other ways to keep tracking and boosting your Facebook Ads campaign.
 You can also use Facebook Analytics to easily keep track of other PPC metrics.
 Every campaign you send out is a learning opportunity and always remember to keep a clear objective of each one to make your benchmark in the world of online advertising.

-32 common questions about SEO that business owners ask
+32 common questions about SEO32 common questions about SEO that business owners ask

 Social funnels: the new boomerang marketing technique